Kari Ketonen

 Kari Mikael Ketonen (born 16 August 1971) is a Finnish actor.

+Life and career

 Born in Espoo, he portrayed the president of Russia Vladimir Putin in the sketch comedy television show Putous in 2014.
 He also played Putin in the film Iron Sky: The Coming Race.

 Putin sketch

 Television show Putous sketch was shown on MTV3 on November 15, 2014.
 The president of Finland Sauli Niinistö (Joonas Nordman) and the prime minister of Finland Alexander Stubb (Antti Holma) are discussing about politics in advance of the president of Russia Vladimir Putin (Kari Ketonen).
 Svetlana Rönkkö (Jenni Kokander) is translating Putin.